 You will need to have a few specific tools to work effectively from home.
 The first is to ensure you have a consistent Wi-Fi connection.
 You should also ensure you have a quality headset and a quiet workspace.
 You may also want to purchase a foot pedal.
 This tool will help you increase productivity by stopping and starting your audio without taking your hands off the keyboard.
 Physically, you must ensure you can type quickly and correctly.
 You should also be prepared to sit for several hours at a time.

 Set Your Hours

 Once you're set with your supplies and know what kind of work you'll do, you can start applying for gigs and earning money.
-You can set your hours however you'd like, and make sure that you leave ample time to get the jobs that you apply for finished.
+You can set your hours whenever you'd like and ensure you leave ample time to finish the jobs you apply for.